csc301-2023-fall/project-34-qeynet-inc-t/README.md

  <img width="300" height="160" src="https://images.squarespace-cdn.com/content/v1/5a837cb7d74cffca72977a29/1518672294226-XPZ4FOYONO9PKB0DX8AC/QEYnet+logo_final-+iteration+2.png">
 </p>

-[QEYnet](qeynet.com) is a startup company aiming to deploy a quantum key distribution system using satellites, to deal with the approaching quantum threat.
+QEYnet is a startup company aiming to deploy a low-cost microsatellite quantum-key-distribution (QKD) network to facilitate the start a new era of ultra-secure communication systems

-Our society relies heavily on encryption to keep data safe when communicating, however, it also relies on a mathematical formula which will soon be broken by quantum computers.

-QEYnet plans to use the satellite distribution system to streamline our society's switch to "quantum-safe" keys, in a way that traditional distribution systems cannot.
+More can be learned about QEYnet and their groundbreaking QKD technologies from their website: https://qeynet.com/

-## Description about the project
+## Description of the project

 Astra will be a local, GUI-based program that will allow QEYnet employees and customers to read and interact with data from QEYnet satellites and other devices.